metaborg/metaborg.github.io/content/release/note/vnext.md

 ## Changes

+### Dependencies

 The guava library is no longer a direct dependency.
 It is still a transitive dependency through guice.

+We have replaced `jsr305` with `jakarta.annotation-api`.
+In preparation for removing usage of other `javax` package usage, we have added `jakarta.inject-api` as a dependency too. `javax.inject` will be dropped in a later release after bootstrapping.

 The following dependencies were updated: